ITPini/Mini-Dropbox/README.md

 INSERT INTO `users` (`id`, `username`, `password`) VALUES (1, 'admin', 'admin');
 ```
 - Be sure that the localhost SQL has the following credentials on phpMyAdmin (by default):
 $SQL_USER = 'root';
 $SQL_PASS = '';

 - Run Mini-Dropbox/index.html and login with 'admin' & 'admin'
-- Feel free to create multiple users on PHPmyAdmin
+- Feel free to create multiple users on phpMyAdmin

 ## Development
 - Marcelino Patrick Pini, 3d1